close

 Words: 541|Page: 1|3 min read

-Net neutrality is the principle whereby the Internet traffic is all treated the same.
-This means that the contents or data on the Internet is accessible to everyone.
-Internet Service Provider (ISP) connects consumers to the materials or sources on the Internet.
-Net neutrality hence ensures that the ISPs do not intentionally influence what consumers can see or how fast they can see or charge consumers more to access the contents.
-In the USA, the Federal Communications Commission (FCC) had changing views on it.
-It was passed as an order in 2015, but was repealed in 2017.
+Net neutrality is the principle whereby Internet traffic is all treated the same.
+This means that the contents or data on the Internet are accessible to everyone.
+Internet Service Providers (ISPs) connect consumers to the materials or sources on the Internet.
+Net neutrality ensures that ISPs do not intentionally influence what consumers can see, how fast they can see it, or charge consumers more to access certain contents.
+In the USA, the Federal Communications Commission (FCC) has had changing views on this issue.
+The principle was passed as an order in 2015 but was repealed in 2017.

-In 2015, under Obama's rule, FCC passed the net neutrality order to safeguard this principle.
-It ensures that ISPs do not control the web traffic or offer more benefits to companies who pay them more money.
-Without net neutrality, FCC believed that it is unfair to small or new companies or technologies that want to grow.
-There may also be lesser competitors, which lead to lesser stress for companies to innovate.
-This is because ISPs may choose to favour those bigger companies that they can benefit from instead of giving the new companies a chance.
-Hence, this suggests that net neutrality could allow companies, big or small, to compete equally on the Internet.
-FCC also wanted consumers to be able to enjoy the benefits of accessing the Internet without restrictions and not be deceived by the ISPs who could have controlled which content, quality and speed of content flowing to the consumers.
-Furthermore, FCC felt that net neutrality would encourage more broadband investment and equipment, which was important since USA needed more and better broadband.
-Hence, FCC believed in the importance of net neutrality for the country.
+In 2015, under Obama's administration, the FCC passed the net neutrality order to safeguard this principle (Federal Communications Commission, 2015).
+It ensures that ISPs do not control web traffic or offer more benefits to companies that pay them more money.
+Without net neutrality, the FCC believed that it would be unfair to small or new companies or technologies that want to grow.
+There may also be fewer competitors, leading to less stress for companies to innovate.
+This is because ISPs might choose to favor those bigger companies that they can benefit from instead of giving new companies a chance.
+Hence, this suggests that net neutrality allows companies, big or small, to compete equally on the Internet.
+Furthermore, the FCC wanted consumers to be able to enjoy the benefits of accessing the Internet without restrictions and not be deceived by ISPs who could control which content, quality, and speed of content flow to the consumers.
+Moreover, the FCC felt that net neutrality would encourage more broadband investment and equipment, which was important since the USA needed more and better broadband.
+Thus, the FCC believed in the importance of net neutrality for the country (Risen, 2015).

 However, in 2017, the rule for net neutrality was taken down through voting.
 The FCC thought that the rule was a wrong decision.
-They believed that net neutrality discouraged innovation or ideas that the ISPs could freely try since they were under much control of FCC.
-Smaller ISP companies also could not come in and improve access to the remote, non-urban areas allowing more consumers' reach to the Internet.
+They believed that net neutrality discouraged innovation or ideas that ISPs could freely try since they were under much control of the FCC (Federal Communications Commission, 2017).
+Smaller ISP companies also could not come in and improve access to remote, non-urban areas, allowing more consumers' reach to the Internet.
 This is because the cost of covering the regulations leads to ISPs not having enough benefits or funds to build or invest in better infrastructures that could benefit consumers.
 Furthermore, greater investment in the network infrastructure could have created more jobs for people.
-FCC also believed that net neutrality did not encourage market competition among the ISPs due to the regulations.
-Thus, it may lead to higher prices, slower speed and fewer choices of broadband for consumers.
-This suggests that consumers would be at a disadvantaged and would not be able to enjoy access to Internet as much as they want.
-Hence, the FCC was not in favour of net neutrality as it did not bring much advantage to people.
+The FCC also believed that net neutrality did not encourage market competition among the ISPs due to the regulations.
+Thus, it may lead to higher prices, slower speed, and fewer choices of broadband for consumers.
+This suggests that consumers would be disadvantaged and would not be able to enjoy access to the Internet as much as they want.
+Hence, the FCC was not in favor of net neutrality as it did not bring much advantage to people (Reardon, 2017).

 Get a custom paper now from our expert writers.